panzerdp/dmitripavlutin.com/content/posts/114-array-at/index.md

 const lastItem = fruits.at(-1);
 lastItem; // => 'grape'
 ```

-When using a negative index, the `array.at()` looks for items from the end of the array.

 Here's a more detailed example of how `array.at()` method accesses elements: